Stock Market Timeline

 3. Are your gains locked in during a market downturn?

-All gains credited to your plan are locked in – they don’t disappear when the market tumbles (the financial guarantees of the policy are backed by the claims-paying ability of the insurer, so be sure to use a financially solid company.
-You can request a referral to a Bank On Yourself Authorized Advisor, who is a life insurance agent with advanced training on this concept, and who can recommend the best companies for Bank On Yourself)
+All gains credited to your plan are locked in – they don’t disappear when the market tumbles.
+(The financial guarantees of the policy are backed by the claims-paying ability of the insurer, so be sure to use a financially solid company.
+You can request a referral to a Bank On Yourself Professional, who is a life insurance agent with advanced training on this concept, and who can recommend the best companies for the Bank On Yourself Strategy and can provide you with a free, no-obligation Analysis.)

 Stocks and Mutual Funds